-Figure 10-25 shows the estimated cost of the excess effective MW cleared by month, peak and off peak, from January 1, 2017, through December 31, 2017, caused by PJM's calculation of effective MW from RegD resources using mileage rather than MBF.
+Figure 10-25 shows the estimated cost of the excess effective MW cleared by month, peak and off peak, from January 1, 2017, through March 31, 2018, caused by PJM's calculation of effective MW from RegD resources using mileage rather than MBF.
 To determine this excess cost, the total effective MW of RegD are calculated using the full area under the PJM MBF curve, and the difference between that value and the value used by PJM is multiplied by the price in each hour.
 The calculation of excess cost shown in Figure 10-25 that is caused by purchasing too much RegD is conservatively underestimated because it does not incorporate how the market clearing price and settlement would have been affected by replacing the current optimization and settlement process with a correct and consistent utilization of the MBF.
 Specifically, the calculation only reflects differences in RegA and RegD proportions due to incorrect versus correct application of the MBF, holding the actual market price and the mileage ratio based settlement constant and ignoring the actual MRTS.

-In 2017, the estimated total cost of excess effective RegD MW during ramp and nonramp hours was \$1.29 million and \$1.06 million.
-In 2016, the estimated total cost of excess RegD MW during on peak and off peak hours was \$2.28 million and \$0.42 million.
-The increase in the cost of excess RegD MW during December 2017 was due to an almost \$10 increase in the average clearing price of regulation in that month.
+In the first three months of 2018, the estimated total cost of excess effective RegD MW during ramp and nonramp hours was \$1.36 million and \$0.96 million.
+In the first three months of 2017, the estimated total cost of excess RegD MW during on peak and off peak hours was \$0.30 million and \$0.19 million.
+The increase in the cost of excess RegD MW during January 2018 was due to an almost \$70 increase in the average clearing price of regulation in that month.
 The implementation of the partial solution to the effective MW calculation and the changes in the MBF curve in December of 2015 reduced, but did not eliminate, the excess effective MW clearing in the regulation market.

-Figure 10-25 Cost of excess effective MW cleared by month, peak and off peak: 2016 through 201764
+Figure 10-25 Cost of excess effective MW cleared by month, peak and off peak: January 2017 through March 2018

-Table 10-34 shows capability MW (performance adjusted), average daily offer MW (performance adjusted), average hourly eligible MW (performance adjusted and effective), and average hourly cleared MW (performance adjusted and effective) for all hours in 2017.65 Total MW are adjusted by the historic 100-hour moving average performance score to get performance adjusted MW, and additionally by the resource specific benefit factor to get effective MW.
+Table 10-35 shows capability MW (performance adjusted), average daily offer MW (performance adjusted), average hourly eligible MW (performance adjusted and effective), and average hourly cleared MW (performance adjusted and effective) for all hours in the first three months of 2018.
+Total MW are adjusted by the historic 100-hour moving average performance score to get performance adjusted MW, and additionally by the resource specific benefit factor to get effective MW.
 A resource can choose to follow either signal.
 For that reason, the sum of each signal type's capability can exceed the full regulation capability.
 Offered MW are calculated based on the daily offers from units that are offered as available for the day.
 Eligible MW are calculated from the hourly offers from units with daily offers and units that are offered as unavailable for the day, but still offer MW into some hours.
 Units with daily offers are permitted to offer above or below their daily offer from hour to hour.
 As a result of these hourly MW adjustments, the average hourly Eligible MW can be higher than the Offered MW.

-64 Prior to January 9, 2017, on peak hours were defined between 05:00-23:59, off peak hours were defined as 00:00-04:59.
+Prior to January 9, 2017, on peak hours were defined between 05:00-23:59, off peak hours were defined as 00:00-04:59.
 After January 9, 2017, ramp and nonramp hours are defined seasonally.
-Please see Table 10-1 for a list of what hours are considered ramp and nonramp
+Please see Table 10-30 for a list of what hours are considered ramp and nonramp.

-65 Unless otherwise noted, analysis provided in this section uses PJM market data based on PJM's internal calculations of effective MW values, based on PJM's currently incorrect MBF curve.
-The MMU is working with PJM to correct the MBF curve
+Unless otherwise noted, analysis provided in this section uses PJM market data based on PJM's internal calculations of effective MW values, based on PJM's currently incorrect MBF curve.